Following recent Government announcements, we regret to announce that Cornerstone will close to the public with immediate effect

 Additionally, in January 2019, Angel started teaching dance and drama at a local secondary school, where she ran the school’s youth dance company and choreographed various works for the school’s annual showcase.

 Charlotte Fisher has a passion for music and drama with particular focus on youth and community arts.
 In 2017 she graduated university with a First Class degree in Performing Arts.
 Now, she freelances as a drama facilitator and has started of her own community choirs in local villages, with a view to expand as a community drama and music business.

 Mark recently graduated from the Royal Central School of Speech and Drama in London with a BA in Acting, training in the Michael Chekhov, Constantin Stanislavski and Jacque Lecoq techniques alongside a focus on devising.
-He delighted to be back in his home town teaching and working with young people.
+He is delighted to be back in his home town teaching and working with young people.
 He enjoys both contemporary and classical theatre and loves creating his own work.